 Even successful cancer treatment can be undone by a few lingering tumor cells.
 These cells may break away as the tumor forms and find new homes in distant organs, where they can lie quiet for months, years or decades before rousing and sparking growth of new tumors.
 The result can be deadly.

-Ghajar, a researcher in Fred Hutch’s Public Health Sciences Division, has long been fascinated by this phenomenon.
+Ghajar, a researcher in Fred Hutch’s Public Health Sciences Division and holder of the Peter S. Lefkarites Memorial Endowed Chair, has long been fascinated by this phenomenon.
 His laboratory studies exactly what it is about these distant locales that keeps tumor cells dormant for so long — and what changes in those surroundings prompt these far-flung tumor cells to resume growth.